Cinema of Canada: International

 American companies made $17 million in profits from Canada in 1947.
 Prime Minister William Lyon Mackenzie King's government sought to reduce the general trade imbalance between Canada and the United States.
 McLean called for the reinvestment of this money into Canadian film production and requiring the American distribution of Canadian shorts.
 The Motion Picture Association of America proposed the Canadian Cooperation Project and it was accepted by the Canadian government on 14 January 1948.
 The government would not restrict revenue to American companies in exchange for productions being filmed in Canada and mentions of Canada in those scripts to promote tourism.
 The project was considered unsuccessful and stifled Canadian filmmaking, with only eight Canadian feature films being made during the CCP's existence, before it ended in 1958.
 McLean was critical of the agreement as there was a lack of Canadian films distributed in the United States.
 Michael Spencer stated that the agreement was "allowed to die of embarrassment".

 Gilbert Agar attended the Fourth National Motion Picture Conference of the Motion Picture Council in America in 1926, and reported that 95% of films released in Canada were from the United States.
 Eric Johnston stated that "outside the U.S. itself, Canada ranks as the second largest market in the world for Hollywood films."
-The amount of films in Canada of American origin declined to 68% by 1954, and 41% in 1962.
+The number of films in Canada of American origin declined to 68% by 1954, and 41% in 1962.

 Canadian directors, such as Norman Jewison, left Canada to work in the United States.
 Raoul Barré worked as a cartoonist in Canada before moving to the United States and working as an animator at Barré Studio.
 Stephen Bosustow and other animators left Walt Disney Animation Studios during the Disney animators' strike and founded United Productions of America.

 Seven Arts Productions, while being listed on the Toronto Stock Exchange and having a majority of its investors be Canadians, had the majority of its productions done by its American subsidiary.
 It spent $25 million on ten American film productions, including Dr. Strangelove and What Ever Happened to Baby Jane?.
 Canadian 3D animation companies, such as Softimage and Alias Research, had their software used for American films, such as Jurassic Park.